Port Denison & Dongara | 10 Best Things To Do

 The town was surveyed two years later and named Dhungarra – a name given to the area by local Indigenous people to indicate a “meeting place of seals.”

-The first flour mill was built in 1859, which is now known as Denison House.
+The first flour mill was built in 1859, now known as Denison House.
 The jetty at Port Irwin (now Port Denison) was built in 1867 to accommodate the ships collecting wheat, flour, wool, and sandalwood.

-The townsite started to grow with the addition of shops, a police station and a school with a bridge being built in the late 1880s to connect Port Dension and Dongara.
+The townsite started to grow with the addition of shops, a police station, and a school, with a bridge being built in the late 1880s to connect Port Dension and Dongara.